snarfed/wordpress-semantic-linkbacks/readme.txt

 == Changelog ==

 Project actively developed on Github at [pfefferle/wordpress-semantic-linkbacks](https://github.com/pfefferle/wordpress-semantic-linkbacks).
 Please file support issues there.

+= 3,5.0 =
+* Add Facepile code
+* Add setting to disable automatic facepile include
+* Add filter to allow themes to disable the setting and the feature if they facepile themselves
+* Add PHP requirement to readme file

 = 3.4.1 =
 * Abstract out linkback retrieval functions to allow for easier changes in future